Army–Notre Dame football rivalry: Series history

+The 2024 Shamrock Series meeting at the new Yankee Stadium commemorated the Notre Dame's Four Horsemen backfield that led them to an upset win over Army at the Polo Grounds in 1924.
+Notre Dame wore special blue-gray uniforms, a nod to the blue-gray sky mentioned in Grantland Rice's 1924 "Four Horsemen" dispatch.
+Notre Dame again won easily, 49–14.

 The 1944 game

 It had been thirteen years since Army had beaten Notre Dame.
 In fact, the last time Army had scored against the Irish was in 1938.
 The Irish were the defending national champions, but lost many key players to graduation and the armed services.
 The Irish even lost head coach Frank Leahy to military service, and were now being led by Ed McKeever.

 Notre Dame went into the game 5–1 and ranked 5, coming off a 32–13 loss to Navy.
 The Army squad was being led by Glenn Davis and Doc Blanchard.
 The Cadets also had a quarterback named Doug Kenna, and a transfer from the University of Texas, sprinter Max Minor.

 Army overwhelmed the Irish.
 Kenna opened the scoring with a run for touchdown.
 He wasn't done, as he played defense as well, intercepting an Irish pass, which led to a scoring run by Minor.
 Kenna then pulled a trifecta of sorts, when he passed for a third score.
 Davis, a late scratch as a starter, also intercepted a pass, and had two offensive runs for scores.
 By halftime, Army had a commanding 33–0 lead.

 Kenna added another scoring pass, and Davis another run for a score.
 Even Army's back-ups got into the act.
 Harold Tavzel, a second string tackle, intercepted a poorly thrown pass from the Irish quarterback, and jogged a few yards for a score.
 When the game was over, Army won 59–0, handing the Irish the worst loss in the program's history.
 The Irish would recover, winning their last three games to finish 8–2 and ranked 9 in the nation.

 When asked by a reporter about the score, Army halfback Doc Blanchard said "If there was anyone to blame for the size of the margin, it was Notre Dame, which fired our desire to win with its long humiliation of Army teams."